orcnog/autocomplete-whisper/README.md

 v10 Compatible.
 Updated latest tested compatible version number to keep this from being automatically uninstalled on world migration.
 #### v1.0.2
 v10 Compatible.
 Updated compatibility values in module.json, and removed incorrect dependancy on libwrapper because it is actually independent.
+#### v1.0.3
+v10 Compatible.
+Bugfix: updated the zip file to correctly contain the latest manifest file.